AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Methodology

-Here, \( L_{det} \) evaluates predictions based on spatial alignment and semantic relevance.
-For each candidate box \( b_{i,j} \), the loss ensures geometric consistency by verifying if its IoU with the ground truth \( b_{gt,j} \) exceeds a threshold \( \tau \).
+Here, \( \mathcal{L}_{\text{det}} \) evaluates predictions based on spatial alignment and semantic relevance.
+For each candidate box \( b_{i,j} \), the loss ensures geometric consistency by verifying if its IoU with the ground truth \( b_{\text{gt},j} \) exceeds a threshold \( \tau \).
 Simultaneously, the binary indicator \( l_{i,j} \) confirms its validity as a positive sample.
-The loss then selects the highest confidence score \( s_{i,j} \) from all qualified candidates as the value of detection loss.
-In this study, both 2D detection loss $L_{det}^{patch}$ and 3D detection loss $L_{det}^{real}$ are calculated using this method.
+Among all valid candidates, the box with the highest IoU is selected, and its associated confidence score \( Conf_{i^*}(p) \) is used as the detection loss.
+The loss focuses the adversarial signal on the most spatially aligned and semantically relevant prediction, thereby enhancing the attack effectiveness while maintaining gradient stability.
+Since the IoU distribution is relatively smooth and reflects spatial alignment, this approach results in a stable gradient flow during optimization.
+In this study, both 2D detection loss \( \mathcal{L}_{\text{det}}^{\text{patch}} \) and 3D detection loss \( \mathcal{L}_{\text{det}}^{\text{real}} \) are calculated using this method.